 Each year, FMCSA coordinates and hosts a national MCVI conference, which provides commercial vehicle criminal interdiction training.
 This training greatly assists our troopers who are assigned to conduct commercial vehicle enforcement inspections as well as roadside interdiction throughout the state.
 This training is essential to the troopers' understanding the use of commercial vehicles in conducting criminal activity, how CMV's are sometimes used in the illegal transportation of cargo, and the dangers associated with these criminal organizations.
-We plan to send 4 troopers to the MCVI conference.
-Expenses include \$2,600 for lodging, \$1,400 for meals, and \$2,400 for airfare, for a total of \$6,400.
+We plan to send four troopers to the MCVI conference.
+Expenses include \$1,984 for lodging, \$816 for meals, and \$2,000 for airfare, for a total of \$4,800.

-Two troopers will travel to the North American Inspector Championship held annually.
+Three troopers will travel to the North American Inspector Championship held annually.
 The location of the championship changes from year to year.
-The approximate cost for each to attend is \$1,350, for an approximate grand total of \$2,700.
+The approximate cost for each to attend is \$1531, for an approximate grand total of \$4,594.
 This total includes air fare/transportation, meals and incidentals, and lodging.
+Expenses include \$1,490 for lodging, \$1104 for meals, and \$2,000 for airfare.

-CVSA Conference registration is \$550 per person, per conference.
-As stated above in the Program Travel section, five personnel typically attend each CVSA conference due to their respective committee assignments and areas of interest.
-The total CVSA conference registration for the year is \$5,500.
-We also send two administrative personnel and one trooper to the CVSA Technical

-Workshop with a \$550 registration fee for a total cost of \$1,650.
-The four MCVI conference attendees cost \$300 each to register for a total of \$1,200.
-The total cost for all conference registration is budgeted for \$8,350.
+CVSA Conference registration is \$700 per person, per conference.
+Five personnel typically attend each CVSA conference due to their respective committee assignments and areas of interest.
+The total CVSA conference registration for the year is 7,000.
+We also send two administrative personnel and one trooper to the CVSA Technical Workshop with a \$700 registration fee for a total cost of \$2,100.
+The four MCVI conference attendees cost \$360 each to register for a total of \$1,440.
+The total cost for all conference registration is budgeted for \$10,540.